ucsb-cs56-projects/cs56-android-smoke-signals/README.md

 - **//Location:** Use Fused location instead of GSM only.
 Maybe add some timer, so that if it can't find any GSM location it stops after certain time (otherwise it'll drain the battery)
 - **//Snap:** Take a selfie and send media sms with the picture (mobile data has to be enabled)
 - **//ScreenSnap:** Take a screenshot of what is going on your phone currently and send media sms with the picture
-- **(NEW) //Joke:** Instead of having an array of jokes, use Whitelist as a base to read from a file to get the jokes.
-This allows the java file to look much cleaner.

 ### User Stories